-Polish, European officials to attend burial of slain mayor
+Polish, European officials attend burial of slain mayor

-WARSAW, Poland (AP) — People from across Poland are waiting in a long line to enter the Gdansk basilica for the funeral of the city’s slain mayor.
+WARSAW, Poland (AP) — Polish and European officials joined thousands of people from across Poland Saturday for the funeral of Pawel Adamowicz, the slain mayor of the northern city of Gdansk.

-Polish and European officials are expected to attend the ceremony remembering Mayor Piotr Adamowicz, 53, who died Monday after being stabbed the night before at a charity event.
-The suspect is an ex-convict with a grudge against an opposition party that Adamowicz once belonged to.
+Adamowicz, 53, died Monday after being stabbed the night before at a charity event.
+The arrested suspect is an ex-convict with a grudge against an opposition party that Adamowicz once belonged to.

-European Council President Donald Tusk, a personal friend of Adamowicz, will join Poland’s current and former presidents and prime ministers.
-City mayors from other countries are also expected at the burial at the Gothic St. Mary’s Basilica.
+European Council President Donald Tusk, a personal friend of Adamowicz, was among those attending the burial at the vast Gothic St. Mary’s Basilica.
+Poland’s President Andrzej Duda and Prime Minister Mateusz Morawiecki also attended along with former leaders including Lech Walesa.

-The urn with the mayor’s ashes will be laid to rest at one of the basilica’s chapels.
+Other dignitaries included former German President Joachim Gauck and city mayors from other countries.
+The powerful leader of Poland’s ruling conservative party, Jaroslaw Kaczynski, was not in attendance.

 Most Read Nation & World Stories

-Note: This story has been corrected to show that the mayor’s first name is Pawel, not Piotr.